MUTOR-2/ScienceOfMusic/_units/07/index.md

-range of durations from which a random value is chosen, and the deviation allows for the beats to occur slightly early or late and is meant to model the sort of microtiming that human performers inadvertantely add to their music and that computers lack.
+range of durations from which a random value is chosen, and the deviation allows for the beats to occur slightly early or late and is meant to model the sort of microtiming that human performers inadvertently add to their music and that computers lack.

 ## Accents and Event Stream Vectors
 A piece of music is represented by an event-stream vector which contains all of the data for every tatum.
 An example of a vector representing a bar of 4/4 music might have a set of vectors as represented in table 1.